Resolute1950/SLEFLAC/README.md

 - `chamber_target` — `"lower"` (House/Assembly), `"upper"` (Senate), or
   `"both"`.
 Determines which legislators are shown on the take-action page
 - `position` — required; must be `"support"` or `"oppose"`
-- `position_notes` — optional; displayed on the action page and useful for opposition bills (e.g. cite the specific federal law conflict or amendment sought)
+- `position_notes` — optional; stored in the data and useful for opposition bills (e.g. cite the specific federal law conflict or amendment sought)
 - `email_subject` / `email_template` — required for the take-action page to
   work.
 If omitted, "Take action" falls back to `advocacy_url` (or shows no button if that is also missing)